Are you in the market for a forklift but have questions about the price of new or used models?

 APPLICATION HISTORY

-- Extremely humid environments – moisture may reach electrical systems and increase corrosion.
+- Very humid settings: Moisture can reach electrical systems and lead to corrosion.

-- Heavy outdoor use – more exposure to the elements leads to wear and tear like rust.
+- Heavy outdoor use: More exposure to the elements means faster wear and tear, including rust.

 CONDITION

-- Safety Elements – confirm that the seatbelt, lights, and horn are functioning properly.
+- Safety Elements: Verify that seatbelts, lights, and the horn are functioning correctly.

-- Tires – examine the tires for chunking, radial cracks, and tread depth.
-Poorly maintained tires can cause excessive damage to the forklift.
+- Tires: Inspect for chunking, radial cracks, and tread depth.
+Poor tire maintenance can cause further damage to the forklift.

-- Leaks – check along the mast, tile cylinders, transmission, and radiator after the forklift is warm.
+- Leaks: Check around the mast, tilt cylinders, transmission, and radiator after the forklift warms up.

 USE CAUTION WHEN BUYING USED

-Using a reputable forklift dealer will reduce your risk when buying used.
+By working with a reputable dealer, you’ll reduce your risk when buying used equipment.

 How long will YOUR forklift last?

-Now that you understand the factors that determine how long a forklift can last, you need to consider your unique situation and environment.
+Now that you understand the factors that affect a forklift’s lifespan, think about your specific situation and environment.

 Does it Make Financial Sense?
 How to Calculate the Economic Life of Your Forklift